 A new era: the Jasper Apartment building in Wedgwood

 Eventually the “condo project” was bought by a different developer who used the same floor plans but made the building into apartments, not condos.
 After unsuccessful negotiations between the community and the developer over the height, bulk and scale of the project, the Jasper apartment building at 8606 35th Ave NE was completed and ready for occupancy in July 2012.
-It is the first new, large apartment complex to be built in Wedgwood in more than sixty years, since the opening of Oneida Gardens (Wedgewood Estates.)
+It was the first new, large apartment complex to be built in Wedgwood in more than sixty years, since the opening of Oneida Gardens (Wedgewood Estates.)

 There are some similarities of economic conditions between the Oneida Gardens era and today.
 Now the US economy is in a time when many people cannot afford to buy houses, and a whole generation of young people, including veterans of recent wars, is struggling with getting established and finding employment.
 A high percentage of young adults in Seattle are living in apartments while getting established with their careers and deciding where they want to live.

-Just as the Wedgwood neighborhood eventually adjusted to the presence of Oneida Gardens and began including the apartment building residents in community club activities, Wedgwood will go through the process of getting used to the Jasper.
-While adjustment to change is always difficult, as people move into the Jasper, Wedgwood will find that the new apartment dwellers will become “Wedgwoodians” and will be an asset to the neighborhood as they patronize local businesses and participate in community activities.
+Just as the Wedgwood neighborhood eventually adjusted to the presence of Oneida Gardens and began including the apartment building residents in community activities, Wedgwood will go through the process of getting used to the Jasper.
+While adjustment to change is always difficult, as people move into the Jasper, Wedgwood will find that the new apartment dwellers will become “Wedgwoodians.”
+Residents of the Jasper will be an asset to the neighborhood as they patronize local businesses and participate in community activities.

-The Jasper Apartments represents a critical turning point in the history of the Wedgwood business district because it is the first building to be four stories along the 35th Ave NE corridor, and it is the first building in Wedgwood to have live-work units which are like storefronts along the front sidewalk.
-What community activists learned during the Jasper building, was applied to a new initiative for neighborhood planning.
-News about the ongoing process of land use issues in Wedgwood is on the community council webpage, including the Land Use subpage and the Future of 35th Ave NE.
+The Jasper Apartments represents a critical turning point in the history of the Wedgwood business district because it is the first building to be four stories tall along the 35th Ave NE corridor, and it is the first building in Wedgwood to have live-work units which are like storefronts along the front sidewalk.
+What community activists learned during the struggle over the Jasper building, was applied to a new initiative for neighborhood planning called the Future of 35th Ave NE.
 The project examined the zoning along Wedgwood’s commercial corridor and asked for more storefronts.